16 Best Italian Restaurants in Philadelphia

 Helmed by executive chef Michael Vincent Ferreri, Irwin’s is an energetic spot serving modern Sicilian fare and natural wines.
 Its handmade pastas, agrodolce chicken, and perfectly crispy fritto misto combine for a meal you’ll want over and over again.

 The food at Irwin’s is delicious, and its setting in a former classroom in the Bok Building is intriguing—there’s even graffiti on the walls.
-Its deck offers a sweeping view of South Philly, making it an ideal rooftop dining destination.
+A visit in nice weather calls for snagging a table on the deck that offers a sweeping view of South Philly, making it an ideal rooftop dining destination.
+After dinner, head across the hall to Bok Bar cap off the night.

 Fiorella